Sasak language: Literature

 The Sasak have a tradition of writing on dried leaves of the lontar palm.
 The Javanese Hindu-Buddhist Majapahit empire, whose sphere of influence included Lombok, probably introduced literacy to the island during the fourteenth century.
 The oldest surviving lontar texts date to the nineteenth century; many were collected by the Dutch and kept in libraries in Leiden or Bali.
 The Mataram Museum in Lombok also has a collection, and many individuals and families on the island keep them as heirlooms to be passed from generation to generation.

 The lontar texts are still read today in performances known as pepaòsan.
 Readings are made for a number of occasions, including funerals, weddings and circumcision ceremonies.
 Rural Sasak read the lontar texts as part of a ritual to ensure the fertility of their farm animals.
 Peter K. Austin described a pepaòsan which was performed as part of a circumcision ceremony in 2002, with paper copies of lontar texts rather than palm leaves.

 Lombok's lontar texts are written in Sasak, Kawi (a literary language based on old Javanese) or a combination of the two.
 They are written in hanacaraka, a script nearly identical to Balinese.
 Its basic letters consist of a consonant plus the vowel a.
 The first five letters read ha, na, ca, ra and ka, giving the script its name.
 Syllables with vowels other than a use the basic letter plus diacritics above, below or around it.
 Final consonants of a syllable or consonant clusters may also be encoded.
+This writing system is also named Sasak script.